Gimara Profile

 Funding: Regional Arts Development Fund (Queensland), Rockhampton City Council, Capricornia Printmakers Inc.

-Outcome: Developed and delivered a sold-out regional workshop series for beginners.
+Outcome: Developed and delivered a sold out regional workshop series for beginners.

 2021–2022 | Metal Artist Programme (UK)